 Gray squirrels nest twice a year, in late winter and summer.
 They commonly have litters of three or four pups.
 Babies' eyes open at four weeks of age and the young are often starting to explore outside the nest at six weeks of age.
 They are typically weaned and ready to be on their own at 10 weeks of age.

 A baby squirrel has the best chance of survival when it is cared for by its mother.
-Sometimes healthy young squirrels are found on the ground by are not orphans -- they simply need help being reunited with their mothers.
+Sometimes healthy young squirrels are found on the ground by themselves are not orphans -- they simply need help reuniting with their mothers.
 Often, mother squirrels will "rescue" their fallen or displaced healthy babies by carrying them by the scruff back to the nest.

 If you find a baby squirrel: